-Are you a project manager in an engineering company overgoing an Agile transition and now seem lost?
+Are you a project manager in an engineering company overgoing an Agile implementation and now seem lost?
 There is no need to worry, but you have to accept that your role will have to change.
 Scrum offers three basic roles.
-As a project manager you will have to choose the one that suits you best.
+As a project manager, you will have to choose the one that suits you best.
 When you switch from Waterfall to Agile, the responsibilities of the project manager are split among a variety of team members.
-Some responsibilities go to the product owner, some to the Scrum Master, and some to the team in general.
+Some responsibilities go to the Product Owner, some to the Scrum Master, and some to the Scrum team in general.

-If you were always a more hands on kind of a leader, becoming part of the team might be the best fit.
+If you were always a more hands-on kind of leader, becoming part of the team might be the best fit.
 You will have to actually perform tasks and execute the project, but this way you will stay very close to the action.
-As a team member you will feel the beating heart of the project daily.
+As a team member, you will feel the beating heart of the project daily.

 Lastly, you could become the Scrum master.
 Keep in mind that this role requires deep knowledge of Scrum, especially in the beginning when the team is adapting.
 But in case you are the one pushing for the transition and can offer your knowledge base to the team, this will be a great option.